-In addition to this guide, further documentation relating to Kontakt and its related tools can be viewed here or downloaded here.
+In addition to this guide, further documentation relating to KONTAKT and its related tools can be viewed here or downloaded here.
 This includes the following resources:

-- The Kontakt Factory Library Manual provides an overview of the different features and controls available in each of the Factory Library Instrument collections. - The KSP Reference Manual documents the built-in scripting language, which allows instrument creators to embed scripts that can dynamically alter MIDI data and playback parameters in their patches.
-As such, it is targeted towards advanced users. - The Kontakt Lua API Manual documents the technology enabling programmatic instrument editing. - The Creator Tools Reference Manual documents the suite of tools developed to support the instrument creation process within Kontakt.
-Here you will find scripting and binding references for the Debugger and the Instrument Editor. - The Kontakt Factory Library Scripts Manual provides an overview of the different features and parameters available in the Script Editor of the Factory Library Instruments.
+- The KSP Reference Manual documents the built-in scripting language, which allows instrument creators to embed scripts that can dynamically alter MIDI data and playback parameters in their patches.
+As such, it is targeted towards advanced users. - The Creator Tools Reference Manual documents the suite of tools developed to support the instrument creation process within KONTAKT.
+Here you will find scripting and binding references for the Debugger and the Instrument Editor. - The KONTAKT Factory Library Manual provides an overview of the different features and controls available in each of the seven Factory Library Instrument collections. - The KONTAKT Factory Library Scripts Manual provides an overview of the different features and parameters available in the Script Editor of the Factory Library Instruments.

-When using the stand-alone version of Kontakt, you can access the documents via the Help menu at the top of the application window (Windows) or your desktop (Mac).
+When using the stand-alone version of KONTAKT, you can access the documents via the Help menu at the top of the application window (Windows) or your desktop (Mac).